fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

 Introduction
 ============

-MLPro is a comprehensive and integrative middleware-framework for standardized machine learning (ML) applications in Python.
+MLPro is a comprehensive and integrative middleware framework for standardized machine learning (ML) applications in Python.
-The objective is to provide processes and templates for a wide range of relevant ML sub-areas without having to forego the use of already established and proven ML frameworks such as Scikit-learn, TensorFlow, PyTorch, Optuna, etc. Rather, the latter are seamlessly integrated into the process landscapes of MLPro.
+The objective is to provide processes and templates for a wide range of relevant ML sub-areas without having to forego the use of already established and proven ML frameworks such as Scikit-learn, TensorFlow, PyTorch, Optuna, etc. Rather, the latter is seamlessly integrated into the process landscapes of MLPro.
 By using MLPro, researchers, developers, engineers, and students can focus on their essential core tasks without having to worry about the integration/interaction of different frameworks or having to re-implement existing algorithms.
 MLPro is architecturally designed for extensibility and recombinability, which in